massyn/aws-security/README.md

 ```

 ### Option 5 - Lambda
-You have the option to run the code inside a Lambda function.
+You have the option to run the code inside a Lambda function.  *There is a known issue where Lambda can only offer a 15 minute execution time.
+The current script may run more than 30 minutes, so it is unlikely it will complete on time.*

 * Create a role in IAM with the necessary permissions (TODO)
 * Create an S3 bucket and allow the Lambda function PutObject and GetObject access